Janus-Shiau/awd-lstm-tensorflow/README.md

 Noted that, if the weight_drop_kr is not provided or provided with 1.0, `WeightDropLSTMCell` is reducted as [`tf.nn.LSTMCell`](https://www.tensorflow.org/api_docs/python/tf/nn/rnn_cell/LSTMCell).

-2. Insert update operation of dropout kernel to the place you want
+2. Insert update operation of dropout kernel to the place you want.

 ```
 # By simply sess.run in each training step